 The Bo’ness and Kinneil Railway

-A heritage railway that runs along the southern shore of the Union and Forth and Clyde Canal, offering scenic views of the waterway.
+A heritage railway that runs along the southern shore of the Forth and Clyde Canal, offering scenic views of the waterway.

 An accessible carriage is available on most trains* and can accommodate wheelchairs.
 Wheelchairs cannot be accommodated on non-accessible carriages due to their historic nature.

 *not available for some special events.
-Please check office website for details.
+Please check official website for details.

 Food and drink